 This two-stage cooking process is actually ideal for a dutch oven.
 The coals are naturally going to peter out a bit as they use up fuel.
 Beyond that, turning down the temperature is as easy as removing a few coals with a set of long-handled tongs.

 While you can just bake a pie directly in the bottom of the dutch oven using parchment dutch oven liners, I’ve been using my extra-large dutch oven to bake pies right in a pie plate.
 This keeps the dutch oven clean, prevents it from absorbing flavors, and means that I can use the same dutch oven to bake several things, one after the other.

 When I baked my dutch oven banana bread, the coals were going strong and the oven was hot for a full 2 hours after the banana bread finished cooking.
 That’s a lot of extra heat in those coals, and it’s a shame to waste it.

 Cast iron pie pans work wonderfully indoors too, and they’re a great way to cook up a batch of homemade rolls or cinnamon rolls.
-I picked up mine from Lehmans, but Amazon has a couple of different options too from both lodge cast iron and camp chef.
-The camp chef version fits inside my 14” dutch oven, and the lodge version is supposed to be the same size.
+I picked up mine from Lehmans, but they don’t sell them anymore.
+Amazon has a couple of different options too from both Lodge cast iron and Camp Chef.
+The Camp Chef version fits inside my 14” dutch oven, and the lodge version is supposed to be the same size.